Philip Noel

-Philip William Noel (born June 6, 1931) is an American politician and lawyer who served as the 68th Governor of Rhode Island.
+Philip William Noel (born June 6, 1931) is an American politician and lawyer who served as the 68th governor of Rhode Island.
 He was elected in 1972, and re-elected in 1974.

+Since the death of Edward D. DiPrete in 2025, he is the last surviving governor of Rhode Island to have served in the 20th century.

 Personal life

 Philip Noel was born in Warwick, Rhode Island.
 His parents were Joe Noel, an auto mechanic, and Emma Crudeli Noel, a jewelry worker.
 He attended public schools in Warwick.
 He was a class president at Samuel Gorton High School, and was named to Rhode Island's All-State football team during his time there.

 Noel took his first job at age 15, working as a commercial fisherman.
 Noel later accepted a football scholarship to Georgetown University.
 He transferred to Brown University when Georgetown dropped its football program.
 He received a degree in Economics from Brown in 1954, then returned to Georgetown University to study Law, with the goal of joining the FBI.
-While still in school, he obtained a job from Democratic Rhode Island Senator John O. Pastore in the Senate post office.
+While still in school, he obtained a job from Democratic Rhode Island Senator John O. Pastore as a mailman for the United States Senate Post Office.

 After receiving his J.D. degree, Noel began his professional career as a solo practitioner, with law offices in Providence and Warwick.

 Noel married Joyce Anne Sandberg on October 20, 1956.
 Sandberg was Miss Rhode Island for 1953 and participated in the 1953 Miss America pageant.
 She was also Miss Rhode Island USA for 1954 and participated in the 1954 Miss USA pageant.
 They had five children.